-Champions for Kids' flagship event, Abbott Nutrition RazorFest is a FREE family event on April 20, 2013 at Razorback Stadium.
-The 9th annual event, includes fun zones, games, music, mascots, giveaways, health zones, fitness activities, nutrition education and more.
+Champions for Kids' flagship event, Abbott Nutrition RazorFest is a FREE family event held each spring at Razorback Stadium.
+This annual event, includes fun zones, games, music, mascots, giveaways, health zones, fitness activities, nutrition education and more.
 The event concludes with the University of Arkansas Razorback Red-White game!
 Our ultimate goal is to mobilize those in attendance to provide resources and opportunities to benefit children.

-FOOD DRIVE THIS YEAR!
+FOOD DRIVE TOO!
 Bring items to the 40/29 and Arkansas CW booths on game day.

 Abbott Nutrition RazorFest, a signature Champions for Kids’ program, is a unique event in the country.
 Held in partnership with the Razorback Red-White game, this event attracts tens of thousands of people each year to enjoy a free, fun family day with children and a red-white scrimmage with the Razorback’s nationally ranked football team.

 When RazorFest first began in 2005, it began with an idea and a few inflatables.
 The idea is that people not only love football—people who love football love kids.
 People care about the needs of children, and if they learn more about the needs, they will help.
 What better way to bring people together than to unite these two passions: football and kids.
 The fit was natural.

 To grow this event, Champions for Kids needed a title sponsor.
 Abbott Nutrition said, “I think we can help!”
 In 2006, RazorFest became the EAS RazorFest—and a few years later was rebranded to reflect Abbott Nutrition’s company commitment: Abbott Nutrition RazorFest.